How we celebrate our faith

 We celebrate the Christian mystery in the Liturgy and the Sacraments.
 Through the Sacraments the Holy Spirit makes available to us the mysteries of God’s revelation in Christ.
 The saving gifts of Christ’s ministry are encountered in the Liturgy and are available to us.
 This is evident in the Sacraments of Initiation (Baptism, Confirmation, the Eucharist), the Sacraments of Healing (Reconciliation and the Anointing of the Sick), and the Sacraments at the Service of Communion (Marriage and Holy Orders).
 Through the Sacraments, God shares his holiness with us so that we, in turn, can make the world holier.

-Various aspects of THE SACRAMENTS, as outlined in the Catechism of the Catholic Church (CCC) can be explored below.
+Various aspects of THE SACRAMENTS, as explained in the Catechism of the Catholic Church (CCC) can be explored below.

 The Celebration of the Paschal Mystery of Christ (CCC 1076-1209)